ShaunCurtis/GitHubSite/site/articles/Blazor-AllinOne.md

 ### Blazor Project Program.cs

-Add the API service in *Blazor* to *Program.cs* declaring it through it's `IWeatherForecastService`.
+Add the API service to *Program.cs* in the *Blazor* project, declaring it through it's `IWeatherForecastService`.

 ```csharp
 public class Program